-In July 2018 the DfT published The Road to Zero24 strategy setting out a commitment to end the sale of new conventional petrol and diesel cars and vans by 2040 and laying out steps to decarbonise road transport including freight with the aim of achieving almost every van and car to be zero emission.
+In July 2018 the DfT published The Road to Zero strategy setting out a commitment to end the sale of new conventional petrol and diesel cars and vans by 2040, and laying out steps to decarbonise road transport including freight with the aim of achieving almost every van and car to be zero emission.

-In June 2019 the UK Government made the legally binding commitment to achieve net zero greenhouse gas (GHG) emissions by 2050 and in April 2021 stated their intention to align with the Climate Change Committee's sixth carbon budget, including a 78% reduction in whole economy emissions by 2035.
-In 2020, DfT has brought the date to end the sale of petrol and diesel cars and vans forward to 2030, or earlier if a faster transition appears feasible.
+In June 2019 the UK Government made the legally binding commitment to achieve net zero GHG emissions by 2050, and in April 2021 stated their intention to align with the Climate Change Committee's sixth carbon budget, including a 78% reduction in whole economy emissions by 2035.
+In 2020, DfT brought the date to end the sale of petrol and diesel cars and vans forward to 2030, or earlier if a faster transition appears feasible.

+As a starting point to developing its

+Transport Decarbonisation Plan, the DfT

+published in 2020 the 'Decarbonising

+Transport: Setting the Challenge'

-As a starting point to developing the policy that will form the Transport Decarbonisation Plan, DfT has published in 2020 the 'Decarbonising transport: setting the challenge'25 which set the direction of travel, at a high level, in terms of the focus of policies and priority areas likely to be included in the governments Transport Decarbonisation Strategy.
+document to lay out the direction of

+travel, at a high level, in terms of the focus

+of policies and priority areas likely to be

+included in the Government's Transport

+Decarbonisation Plan.